...

 Ainoshima – A Guide to Kyūshū’s Most Famous Cat Island

-Ainoshima Island (相島) is a small heart-shaped island around 7.5 km off the coast of Shingū Town (新宮町) north of Fukuoka City.
-The island that used to host up to 500 Korean emissaries is now one of the world’s most famous cat spots.
+Ainoshima Island (相島) is a cat island in Fukuoka Prefecture.
+It is one of our favorite cat islands in Japan.
+The small heart-shaped island is around 7.5 km off the coast of Shingū Town (新宮町), north of Fukuoka City.
+The island that once hosted up to 500 Korean emissaries is now one of the world’s most famous cat destinations.
 So if you are a cat lover, how about a trip to Ainoshima when you visit northern Kyūshū on your next Japan trip?

 Ⓒ 一般社団法人新宮町おもてなし協会